mosip/documentation/docs/Biometric-SDK.md

 MOSIP uses biometrics in the registration and the authentication processes.
-As part of this it requires specialized processing of the biometrics data for different types of biometrics using Biometric SDKs.
+As part of this it requires specialized processing of the biometrics data for different types of biometrics using biometric SDKs.
 Such SDKs can support one more modalities or a set of functionalities as required by the MOSIP adopter or the specific implementation.

 # Biometric SDK integration points